Buildings can inspire future generations and serve as place-based monuments to movements.

 1332-1334 Pearl St.

 In 1972, Boulder Community Women's Center opened in the basement of 1332-1334 Pearl St. The Women's Center was a safe space for gay women, and hosted programs and support groups.
-In 1972, the Boulder City Council adopted the Boulder Human Rights Ordinance.
-The ordinance added protections against discrimination based on sexual orientation, however a referendum removed that protection in 1974.

-By 1968, the building was in a state of disrepair.
+Constructed between 1890 and 1895, 1332-1334 Pearl Street survived the destruction of the adjacent Masonic Temple building in 1945.
+Although the façade was stuccoed and “modernized” in 1949, by 1968, the building was in a state of disrepair.
 Sandwiched between Heflin's Buckaroo Shop and Pro-Mat Paints, 1332-1334 Pearl St. was used as offices and Howard's Shoes before housing the Boulder Community Women's Center in 1972.
-1332-1334 Pearl St. has now been designated as part of the Downtown Historic District.

 The Armory Building - 934 Pearl St.

 The Boulder County AIDS Project (BCAP), founded in 1985, had offices in the Armory Building from 1988 until 1990.
-It began at the Armory Building with 25 volunteers and a foodbank.
+BCAP began at the Armory Building with 25 volunteers and a foodbank.
 The first annual World AIDS Day was recognized on Dec.
 1, 1988, and in 1989 BCAP hired its first paid employee.
 BCAP grew in the years they operated out of the Armory Building.
 In 1990, BCAP was able to acquire federal funding and move to a new home.

 The Armory Building was built in 1889 for Company H of the Colorado National Guard, and was sold in 1918.
 From about 1918 until 1971, the building was used as a laundry.

-After 1971, the Armory was renovated into office space, one of those spaces going to to the Boulder County AIDS Project.
+After 1971, the Armory was renovated into office space, one of those spaces going to the Boulder County AIDS Project.
 The building was designated a City of Boulder landmark in 1976 for its architectural significance.

 The Penfield Tate II Municipal Building - 1777 Broadway St.